PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 Epoch: 27/100, Step: 9/250, Loss: 1.344, Accuracy: 46.309, (4.358 sec/step)
 ```

-- If your **traning is completed**, you will see the below text on your terminal window:
+- If your **training is completed**, you will see the below text on your terminal window:

 ```
 script failed: attach dlwa screen